LizLeki/DynatraceAPI/README.md

     - Remove expired maintenance windows from environment.
   * Very large tag groups.
     - Configure maintenance windows to begin/end earlier, to account for delays encountered in toggling each monitor on/off.

+By default, API access is limited to 50 requests per minute for Dynatrace SaaS and no limit for Dynatrace Managed.
+With the Dynatrace SaaS default limit, you will only be able to update 24 monitors per minute with this script.
+If necessary, please get in touch with your Dynatrace representative to request for an API access increase.